Asexual flag: History and design

 The half-filled heart, another symbol of asexuality used before the adoption of a flag.

 The origin of the colors of the asexual flag is the AVEN triangle which was used in the past to represent asexuality.
 The original iteration of the AVEN triangle, made by David Jay, was a black-bordered white triangle with the bottom third of it filled in black.
 The top of the triangle represented the Kinsey scale and the bottom point expanding the line to include asexuality.
 In 2004, Jay disavowed his original model of asexuality as being overly-simplistic and restrictive.
 In 2005, the black-and-white triangle would be replaced with a gradient, to represent the spectrum of asexual orientation.
 The AVEN triangle would remain the primary symbol of asexuality, with some minor aesthetic changes.

 However, it was criticized for being associated with a website, rather than all asexuals as a whole.
 An alternate symbol was a half-filled heart, however, many aromantic asexuals criticized it as being unrepresentative due to it implying romantic attraction.
 In Summer 2010, a number of flag designs were proposed to fix this issue, and were voted upon.
 The winning design was made up of four equally-sized horizontal stripes in black, gray, white, and purple, the colors of the AVEN triangle, designed to match other pride flags with horizontal stripes.
-The black is to represent strict asexuality, while the gray is for demisexuals and grayasexuals, the white for allosexual allies, and the purple for the community.
+The black is to represent asexuals, while the gray is for demisexuals and grayasexuals, the white for allosexual allies, and the purple for the community.